Parents’ Guide to Supporting the College Admissions Process

 • Take your student on college visits

-• Get your student support when they need it, whether that’s academic or test prep tutoring or college admissions counseling
+• Get your student support when they need it, whether that’s academic or test prep tutoring.

 Every student can benefit from meeting with a professional college counselor to plan ahead for college admissions.
 It’s helpful for 9th and 10th graders to meet with a college counselor to learn what colleges are looking for in their applicants and to create a four-year plan for success in high school and college applications.
-11th and 12th graders benefit from meeting with a counselor to create a personalized, balanced college list, draft and edit college essays, and fill out and submit applications ahead of deadlines.
+11th and 12th graders benefit from private college counseling to create a personalized, balanced college list, draft and edit college essays, and fill out and submit applications ahead of deadlines.

 Regardless of your student’s age, it’s helpful to begin meeting with an admissions counselor early in the process, before your student gets overwhelmed.
-AJ Tutoring’s college counselors are here to support your family through the college admissions process from start to finish.
+AJ Tutoring’s college admissions counseling services guide families through the entire process, from planning to submission.

 Conclusion